icpc/ccs-specs/Contest_Control_System_Requirements.md

 [Contest API](contest_api).
 The following requirements then apply to the mechanisms used by the Shadow CCS for obtaining submissions:

-1. The Shadow CCS should use the `/event-feed` endpoint defined in the [Contest API](contest_api) to obtain notification of team  submissions from the Primary CCS (in other words, the Shadow CCS should preferably use event-driven operation, rather than polling, for team submission notification).
+- The Shadow CCS should use the `/event-feed` endpoint defined in the [Contest API](contest_api) to obtain notification of team  submissions from the Primary CCS (in other words, the Shadow CCS should preferably use event-driven operation, rather than polling, for team submission notification).
-2. The Shadow CCS must use the `/submissions/<id>` and `/submissions/<id>/files` endpoints defined in the [Contest API](contest_api) for obtaining submission data from the Primary CCS.
+- The Shadow CCS must use the `/submissions/<id>` and `/submissions/<id>/files` endpoints defined in the[Contest API](contest_api) for obtaining submission data from the Primary CCS.
-3. The Shadow CCS must provide an interface that can display information regarding any submission by looking up the submission using the submission id assigned by the Primary CCS.
+- The Shadow CCS must provide an interface that can display information regarding any submission by looking up the submission using the submission id assigned by the Primary CCS.
-4. The Shadow CCS must use the timestamp assigned to a submission by the Primary CCS as the time of the submission for purposes of computing standings, regardless of the time at which the submission is actually obtained by the Shadow CCS.
+- The Shadow CCS must use the timestamp assigned to a submission by the Primary CCS as the time of the submission for purposes of computing standings, regardless of the time at which the submission is actually obtained by the Shadow CCS.
-5. A submission obtained from the Primary CCS must be executed and judged by the Shadow CCS in the same manner as if it had been submitted to the CCS running in non-shadow mode.
+- A submission obtained from the Primary CCS must be executed and judged by the Shadow CCS in the same manner as if it had been submitted to the CCS running in non-shadow mode.

 ### Judgement Comparison